 Schools face vexing test: Which kids will sexually attack?

-This undated photo shows Marques Mondy, a member of the Forest Hills Central High School football team in Grands Rapids, Mich.
+In this Dec.
+30, 2011 photo, Forest Hills Central High School's Marques Mondy, left, plays in a basketball game in Grand Rapids, Mich.
 After the Division I basketball prospect assaulted a classmate in a darkened band room at their suburban Michigan high school, a judge ordered him into adolescent sex offender treatment _ for the second time.

 Add your comments below